Scripter17/Platformer.py/README.txt

 	  Whether or not this change will stay is to be determined v1.1.1 - Should be possible to get working on linux
 	- The keyboard module breaks things on my machine, but it might work on yours
+	- Also removed the console resizing thing because gross